Namaste India Tours

 We do not make hotel recommendations.
 Sometimes people book a car and driver from us, and want to make their own hotel arrangements.
 Well, not exactly.
 They want us to email them the names of good hotels at each station so they can make their own reservations.
 This may shock you--hold on--but we make money by booking hotels on your behalf.
 If you book it yourself, we don't make any money.
 If you want to be in control of making your own hotel arrangements as you go, you are welcome to just use our car and driver services.
 This is TOTALLY fine with us, and MUCH less work for us.
 But please don't ask us to tell you where you should stay.

 Prices for hotels listed in the Lonely Planet are generally much less than the actual prices.
 One year we collected tariff cards from as many LP listed hotels as we could, and we can tell you that the tariffs were always at least 15% more than the price listed in the Lonely Planet.
 Love the guide.
-Don't get your feelings hurt when you can't get an 1,000 rupee room at Udai Kothi in Udaipur anymore.
+Don't get your feelings hurt when you can't get an 1,500 rupee room at Udai Kothi in Udaipur anymore.
 Also be aware that most properties charge a "luxury tax" of 10% or 12.5% of the published tariff.
 The tax is horribly misnamed, but applied none the less.
+The tax structure for hotels has changed recently, adding to the confusion.

 You may be wondering if you can get your hotels cheaper if you arrange them yourselves.
 Doubt it.
 It doesn't usually work that way.
 When and where ever possible, we have established relationships and negotiated rates that are much less than you would pay, and we pass some, but not all, of that saving on to you.
 It does not hurt our feelings if you don't want us to make your hotel arrangements--the profit margin isn't high and it requires many telephone calls, follow up emails, and even sometimes trips to the bank or the hotel's Delhi marketing office to make your arrangements.
 It's very inefficient, but we are at the mercy of the hotel owner or marketing representative.
 Even so, we prefer to sell packages that include "our" hotels for a number of reasons.
 It does increase the money we make from your trip, but it also gives us more control over the experience you are having, It is our job to try to ensure that you have a pleasant trip.
 Unknown hotels make us nervous.